project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/setup_db.md

 Modify all the configurations under `# DB CONFIGURATION` block in `<implementation-name>-devops/ansible/inventories/<environment-name>/group_vars/<environment-name>`

-The estimated run time for  preparation to Set up Databases is 15-30 mins and another 30 mins to complete complete the process.
+The estimated run time for preparation to Set up Databases is 15-30 mins and another 30 mins to complete the process.

 ### Creating Databases using automation

 Estimated elapsed time is 10-15 mins (in an environment with fast internet).

-Following is a set of scripts which installs the Databases into the `db-server` and copies over the `master` data.
+Following is a set of scripts which install the Databases into the `db-server` and copies over the `master` data.

   - Run `cd sunbird-devops/deploy`